Skip to main content

 Research synthesisModerate evidenceModerate effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-• Studied populations: elderly adults, pre-frail and frail elderly, community-dwelling older adults undergoing resistance training
+• Studied populations: elderly adults, pre-frail and frail elderly

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (studies with null findings are less likely to be published or indexed).
-The largest study (n=5272) was a network meta-analysis that ranked soy protein among several protein sources but did not isolate soy's independent effect on walking speed; the other two RCTs (n=84 and n=73) had modest sample sizes.
-Doses and forms were not consistently reported, making it difficult to generalize specific recommendations.
+Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Two of three studies did not report the form of soy protein, and benefits may depend on concurrent exercise training.

 Doses used in studies